 - Hire, train, and supervise farm crew.

-Skills in Machine Operation, Equipment Maintenance, Heavy Equipment Operation and Operations Management are correlated to pay that is above average.
-Skills that pay less than market rate include Mechanical Tool Repair.
+Skills in Machine Operation, Heavy Equipment Operation, Equipment Maintenance, Operations Management and Animal Care are correlated to pay that is above average.

 Pay Difference by Location

 Employees with Farmer in their job title in Los Angeles, California earn an average of 53.6% more than the national average.
 These job titles also find higher than average salaries in Lodi, California (9.4% more).
 The lowest salaries can be found in New York, New York (23.2% less), Hadley, Massachusetts (21.4% less) and Idaho Falls, Idaho (13.6% less).

 This data is based on 364 survey responses.